Shamanic Astrology Mystery School

 Correct me if I am misunderstood, but I feel as though you are making this more difficult than necessary.
 As I see it, when 0˚ Aries occured on the Spring Equinox, the signs and zodiac were equal. now that 6˚Pisces marks the Spring Equinox, the signs and zodiac are obviously off.
 Why even bring the signs into the discussion at all?
 Why not just throw them out and use the zodiac which was and has always been reality?
 It seems overly confusing to say the sign of Taurus is in the constellation of Aries.
 The sign is an imaginary place in your mind…it doesn’t exist.

 Yes this is the exact misunderstanding so many have about the Signs.
 The Signs do exist.
 The Equinoxes and Solstices are formed by the relationship of the Celestial Equator and the Ecliptic.
 Where the two intersect form the Equinoxes and where they are furthest apart form the two Solstices.
-These are the reference points astronomers.
-They have named the coordinates for the Equinoxes zero Aries and zero Libra and the Solstices are zero Capricorn and zero Cancer.
+These are the reference points astronomers have named zero Aries and zero Libra for the Equinoxes and the Solstices are zero Capricorn and zero Cancer.

 When the Sun reaches the intersection points of the Celestial Equator and the Ecliptic we have equal day and night.
 When the Sun reaches the points where they are furthest apart we have either the longest day or the shortest day of the year.
 This is a very real experience on our planet and varies based on where you live on the planet.